Skip to main content

 Self-employment tax applies to freelance development income

-Compare Vermont's top business banking options for web developers.
+Compare Vermont's top financial tools and platforms for web developers.

 1